-2022 Basic Allowance for Housing rates increased by 5.1%, according to the National Defense Authorization Act.
+2023 Basic Allowance for Housing rates increased by 12.1%, according to the U.S. Department of Defense.

-The Department of Defense calculated 2022 BAH rates to cover roughly 95% of housing costs (including rent and utilities) in over 300 military housing areas.
+The Department of Defense calculated 2023 BAH rates to cover roughly 95% of housing costs (including rent and utilities) in over 300 military housing areas.
 An estimated $26.8 billion will be paid to over a million service members.
 The increase in BAH rates reflects the unique market conditions experienced nationwide over the last year.

 How Will New BAH Rates Affect Me?

 While BAH rates increased on average, they did not increase everywhere.

 BAH Rate Protection ensures your BAH will not go down if you live in an area where rates decreased.
 Instead, you will remain at your previous rate unless one of these circumstances apply:

 - Permanent change of station (PCS): you will receive the current BAH rates at your new duty station.

 - Demotion: you will receive the current BAH rate for your new pay grade, regardless of whether or not it is lower than your current rate.